What Does Heroin Do: 15 Effects Of The Drug

 10. HIV

 Who might have thought that heroin overdose could be one of the reasons leading to HIV?
-As crazy as it may sound, this is a fact.
-Heroin addiction can lead to HIV infection in certain individuals.
+As crazy as it may sound, this is a fact, heroin addiction can lead to HIV infection in certain individuals.

 Getting infected by HIV hampers not only the person but also their partner.
 So to avoid this situation, it is always better to stay away from these drugs.

-11. Deterioration Of White Matter In The Brain
+11. Deterioration of White Matter In The Brain

 It is one of the most serious problems caused by heroin addiction.
 Deterioration or damage of the white matter in the brain can lead to many problems like loss of memory, stability, and even mobility.